CIS565-Fall-2021/Project1-CUDA-Flocking/README.md

 * Checking more cells in my implementation seemed to have negligible effects.
 While increasing the cells a boid must iterate through, other factors such as syncronization and stalling are also affected.

 ## Failed Implementations
+In earlier implementations, I made an assumption that an instantiation of a variable would be automatically initialized to a default, known value.
+However, this was not the case.
+As a result numberous false positives were not caught in boolean checks.
+As a result, all boids observed all other boids in the entire space and accepted all position and velocity values, regardless of 'rule1Distance', 'rule2Distance', or 'rule3Distance'.

 ## Notes